RMS Lusitania: Comparison with the Olympic class

 The White Star Line's Olympic-class vessels were almost 100 ft longer and slightly wider than Lusitania and Mauretania.
 This made the White Star vessels about 15,000 tons larger than the Cunard vessels.
 Both Lusitania and Mauretania were launched and had been in service for several years before Olympic, Titanic and Britannic were ready for the North Atlantic run.
 Although significantly faster than the Olympic class would be, the speed of Cunard's vessels was not sufficient to allow the line to run a weekly two-ship transatlantic service from each side of the Atlantic.
 A third ship was needed for a weekly service, and in response to White Star's announced plan to build the three Olympic-class ships, Cunard ordered a third ship: Aquitania.
 Like Olympic, Cunard's Aquitania had a lower service speed, but was a larger and more luxurious vessel.

 Due to their increased size the Olympic-class liners could offer many more amenities than Lusitania and Mauretania.
-Both Olympic and Titanic offered swimming pools, Turkish baths, a gymnasium, a squash court, large reception rooms, À la Carte restaurants separate from the dining saloons, and many more staterooms with private bathroom facilities than their two Cunard rivals.
+Both Olympic and Titanic offered swimming pools, Victorian-style Turkish baths, a gymnasium, a squash court, large reception rooms, À la Carte restaurants separate from the dining saloons, and many more staterooms with private bathroom facilities than their two Cunard rivals.

 Heavy vibrations as a by-product of the four steam turbines on Lusitania and Mauretania would plague both ships throughout their voyages.
 When Lusitania sailed at top speed the resultant vibrations were so severe that second- and third-class sections of the ship could become uninhabitable.
 In contrast, the Olympic-class liners used two traditional reciprocating engines and only one turbine for the central propeller, which greatly reduced vibration.
 Because of their greater tonnage and wider beam, the Olympic-class liners were also more stable at sea and less prone to rolling.
 Lusitania and Mauretania both featured straight prows in contrast to the angled prows of the Olympic class.
 Designed so that the ships could plunge through a wave rather than crest it, the unforeseen consequence was that the Cunard liners would pitch forward alarmingly, even in calm weather, allowing huge waves to splash the bow and forward part of the superstructure.
 This would be a major factor in damage that Lusitania suffered at the hands of a rogue wave in January 1910.